MicrosoftDocs/learn/learn-pr/wwl-sci/design-solutions-secure-organization-data/includes/4-design-data-security-azure-workloads.md

 [Kerberos authentication for Azure AD Principals](https://learn.microsoft.com/azure/azure-sql/managed-instance/winauth-azuread-overview?view=azuresql) enables Windows Authentication for Azure SQL Managed Instance.
 Windows Authentication for managed instances empowers customers to move existing services to the cloud while maintaining a seamless user experience and provides the basis for infrastructure modernization.

-To enable Windows Authentication for Azure Active Directory (Azure AD) principals, you will turn your Azure AD tenant into an independent Kerberos realm and create an incoming trust in the customer domain.
+To enable Windows Authentication for Azure Active Directory (Azure AD) principals, you'll turn your Azure AD tenant into an independent Kerberos realm and create an incoming trust in the customer domain.
 Learn [how Windows Authentication for Azure SQL Managed Instance is implemented with Azure Active Directory and Kerberos](https://learn.microsoft.com/azure/azure-sql/managed-instance/winauth-implementation-aad-kerberos?view=azuresql).

 ### Authorization